-We encourage researchers planning general practice-related research (including use of Patron data) to contact us early in the development of their research proposal.
+We encourage researchers planning general practice-related research (including use of Patron data) to contact us at least 4 weeks before their deadline, and earlier where possible.

 Recruitment, GP Consulting and Data Services